 iii.
 There was both a moral and genetic reason for these commands.
 “Surveys in different parts of the world where inbreeding occurs have shown that it is accompanied by an increase in congenital malformations and perinatal mortality, for which recessive genes and environmental factors respectively would be responsible.”
 (Harrison)

 iv.
-“In those instances where the parents are siblings, or where the relationship is one between parent and child, the resultant offspring incur approximately at 30% risk of retardation or some other serious defect.”
+“In those instances where the parents are siblings, or where the relationship is one between parent and child, the resultant offspring incur approximately at a 30% risk of retardation or some other serious defect.”
 (Harrison)

 3. (10-18) Other applications of the command against incest.

 The nakedness of your son’s daughter or your daughter’s daughter, their nakedness you shall not uncover; for theirs is your own nakedness.
-The nakedness of your father’s wife’s daughter, begotten by your father; she is your sister; you shall not uncover her nakedness.
+The nakedness of your father’s wife’s daughter, begotten by your father—she is your sister—you shall not uncover her nakedness.
 You shall not uncover the nakedness of your father’s sister; she is near of kin to your father.
 You shall not uncover the nakedness of your mother’s sister, for she is near of kin to your mother.
 You shall not uncover the nakedness of your father’s brother.
 You shall not approach his wife; she is your aunt.
-You shall not uncover the nakedness of your daughter-in-law; she is your son’s wife; you shall not uncover her nakedness.
+You shall not uncover the nakedness of your daughter-in-law—she is your son’s wife—you shall not uncover her nakedness.
 You shall not uncover the nakedness of your brother’s wife; it is your brother’s nakedness.
 You shall not uncover the nakedness of a woman and her daughter, nor shall you take her son’s daughter or her daughter’s daughter, to uncover her nakedness.
 They are near of kin to her.
 It is wickedness.
 Nor shall you take a woman as a rival to her sister, to uncover her nakedness while the other is alive.

-· Grandparents and grandchildren (by blood or by marriage)
+· Grandparents and grandchildren (by blood or by marriage).

-· Uncles, aunts, and nieces, nephews
+· Uncles, aunts, nieces, and nephews.

-· Parents and the spouses of their children
+· Parents and the spouses of their children.

-· Siblings and the spouses of their other siblings
+· Siblings and the spouses of their other siblings.

-· The children of a spouse
+· The children of a spouse.

-· The sibling of a spouse
+· The sibling of a spouse.

 B. Other laws regarding sexual morality.

-Also you shall not approach a woman to uncover her nakedness as long as she is in her customary impurity.
+‘Also you shall not approach a woman to uncover her nakedness as long as she is in her customary impurity.

-2. (20) Command against adultery.
+2. (20) The command against adultery.

 Moreover you shall not lie carnally with your neighbor’s wife, to defile yourself with her.

 i.
 This is an echo of the seventh commandment (Exodus 20:14).
 We see the act itself is condemned and there is no justification allowed under the ways people often seek to justify adultery.

 b.
 To defile yourself with her: Many people who are tempted to adultery do not consider how the sin will defile themselves.
-The might think about how their sin obviously affects their spouse, children, and other family members.
+They might think about how their sin obviously affects their spouse, children, and other family members.
 But adultery also defiles the individual committing the sin, showing them to be an unfaithful and uncontrolled person.

-3. (21) Command against Molech worship.
+3. (21) The command against Molech worship.

-And you shall not let any of your descendants pass through the fire to Molech, nor shall you profane the name of your God: I am the Lord.
+And you shall not let any of your descendants pass through the fire to Molech, nor shall you profane the name of your God: I am the LORD.